Experience Roatan Dive Trips

 Artificial Reef Wrecks

 These wrecks are a prime destination for scuba divers wanting to explore the lush tropical island in the south Caribbean Sea.
 Many divers are attracted to these ships that were purposely sunk because of the fascinating marine life that resides inside.
-The shallow wrecks allow for more sunlight to reach algae and coral which enables to artificial reefs to flourish and thrive.
+The shallow wrecks allow for more sunlight to reach algae and coral which enables artificial reefs to flourish and thrive.
 These wrecks provide shelter to creatures and can help rejuvenate areas that have been damaged.

 Marine Life of Roatan